Social and emotional learning

 - 6/27 Angela Lee Duckworth: The key to success?
 Grit | TED Talks

 - 5/7 Social and Emotional Learning: A Critical Appraisal (book) | Humphrey

 - 9/25 Phi Delta Kappan Publication | Academic Learning + Social-emotional Learning = national priority

 - 10/17 More Social-Emotional Learning in Schools, Please, Poll Says | Rules for Engagement blog | Education Week

 Our current symposium series is dedicated to understanding social and emotional learning and its contribution to closing the achievement and opportunity gaps.
 This series is sponsored by the Minnesota 4-H Foundation Howland Family Endowment for Youth Leadership Development.

 To fully address youth's learning and gaps in academic performance, we need to redefine educational excellence in a global society.
-At this symposium, Dr. JuanCarlos Arauz will share a framework for creating a rigorous inclusive environment with a diverse community.
-He will discuss how to reframe the concept of equity issues from a deficit approach to an asset-based approach by identifying the skills young people gain from their diverse life experiences and translate them into success within and beyond the classroom.
-Participate in his training on Oct.
-3!
+At this symposium, Dr. JuanCarlos Arauz shares a framework for creating a rigorous inclusive environment with a diverse community.
+He discusses how to reframe the concept of equity issues from a deficit approach to an asset-based approach by identifying the skills young people gain from their diverse life experiences and translating them into success within and beyond the classroom.

 Explore what communities have actually done to measure youth more holistically and how they've used data at the neighborhood, school and program level to enhance social and emotional learning.
 This symposium is not about what to measure, but about the opportunities that emerge when measuring social and emotional learning, as well as strategies for addressing the challenges that arise.
 May 6, 2014